 If you are arrested, and the police officer starts asking you questions, you should immediately demand that the police officer get you a lawyer.
 Once you do that, the police are required to stop all questioning.
 Make sure you persist in your demand for a lawyer regardless of any promises that are made to try to convince you start talking.

 Criminal Defense Lawyer, James Dimeas, James Dimeas is a nationally-recognized, award-winning, Criminal Defense Attorney.
-James Dimeas has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
-James Dimeas has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise, a “Best DUI Attorney”, and a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.
+James Dimeas has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
+James Dimeas was named a “Best Criminal Defense Lawyer in Chicago” by Expertise, a “Best DUI Attorney”, and a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.

 If you are facing criminal charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.